Duke's Jeff Capel named Pittsburgh head coach

 READ: https://t.co/BiexMmKoqQ#H2P pic.twitter.com/eBGn6xNo8N

-ESPN's basketball insider Jeff Goodman first tweeted: "Pittsburgh expected to hire Duke assistant Jeff Cape, source told ESPN." around 9 a.m. on Tuesday.
+ESPN's basketball insider Jeff Goodman first tweeted: "Pittsburgh expected to hire Duke assistant Jeff Capel, source told ESPN." around 9 a.m. on Tuesday.

 Pittsburgh expected to hire Duke assistant Jeff Capel, source told ESPN.— Jeff Goodman (@GoodmanESPN) March 27, 2018